-- Your name - Your preference for Task 1 or 11 by just marking on of them - Select four of your favorite tasks among 2, 3, 7, 8, 9 and 10 by just marking them.
-Recall that tasks 9 and 10 can be done only by students who have attended the Introduction to Astronomy and Astrophysics II.
-This should be the case for all or most of you this time. - Your partner if you have already one, and if not whether it should preferably be female, male or whether it doesn't matter.
+- Your name - Your preference for Task 1 or 11 by just marking on of them - Select three of your favorite tasks among 2, 3, 7, 8, 9 and 10 by just marking them.
+Recall that tasks 9 and 10 can be done only by students who have attended the "Introduction to Astronomy and Astrophysics II".
+This may be the case for only some of you this time. - Your partner if you have already one, and if not whether it should preferably be female, male or whether it doesn't matter.